truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 {{< trueimage src="/images/SCALE/Storage/AddVdevToPoolManualSelectionScreen.png" alt="Add Vdev Manual Selection Screen" id="Add Vdev Manual Selection Screen" >}}

-Click **Add** to show the vdev option available to for the type of vdev you selected in this case it adds a stripe vdev for the share.
+Click **Add** to show the vdev options available for the vdev type.
+The example image shows adding a stripe vdev for the spare.
-Vdev options are limited by the number of available disks in your system.
+Vdev options are limited by the number of available disks in your system and the configuration of any existing vdevs of that type in the pool.
 Drag the disk icon to the stripe vdev, then click **Save Selection**.

 {{< trueimage src="/images/SCALE/Storage/ManualSelectionAddVdevAddDisk.png" alt="Add Disk to Stripe Vdev for Spare" id="Add Disk to Stripe Vdev for Spare" >}}